Statement By Cheryl Bartlett, Public Health Council March 13th 2013

 In November 2012, Massachusetts residents approved Ballot Question 3, An

-Act for the Humanitarian Medical Use of Marijuana with a strong majority -
+Act for the Use of slots uk no deposit with a strong majority -

 63 percent of voters across the state voted in favor, and the ballot won a